Johnnyboycurtis/ImageNASS/README.md

 ## Images

-On a terminal, you can run
+On a system terminal, you can run

     python get_nass_images.py -h

-Or, in a script
+Or, in a Python script

-    import pynass.imagerequests as ir

-    requester = ir.NASSImageRequest(CaseID='824229459', directory='./Pictures')
-    requester.URL ## to see URLs
-    requester.pull_images()

-### New API

     import pynass.imagerequests as ir